|

 a variant of accipiter, meaning "hawk."

-The name was originally a derogatory nickname for men with hawk-like,
+It was originally a derogatory term for men with hawk-like,

 predatory characteristics.